RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 (including the generator and alexifyer) and is functional.
 However, until Amazon finishes the beta testing, this will not be finalized and may change.

-* NOTE: AT THIS TIME I DO NOT RECOMMEND USING INTERACTION MODEL FILES - TOO MANY ISSUES ON THE AMAZON SIDE.
+* NOTE: AT THIS TIME I DO NOT RECOMMEND USING INTERACTION MODEL FILES - WHILE I HAVE FINISHED THE SUPPORT, I HAVE NOT TESTED IT FULLY

 ### Generate recognizer.json file